 This attribute includes a wide range of communication methods including written work and verbal communications.
 It also encompasses numeracy, digital literacy and information literacy.
-The tourism and events sectors rely upon 'people' skills and require the ability to communicate confidently, accurately and effectively.
+The tourism sector relies upon 'people' skills and requires the ability to communicate confidently, accurately and effectively.
 Our students need to be able to listen to others, persuade people, develop coherent arguments and to draw upon and use evidence to support their arguments/views.